 STOC and S3IP name region’s technology leaders

-BINGHAMTON, NY – The New York State Center of Excellence in Small Scale Systems Integration and Packaging (S3IP) at Binghamton University and the Southern Tier Opportunity Coalition (STOC) honored four individuals for their efforts in promoting economic development in the Southern Tier.
-The recognition took place during S3IP’s annual dinner on Nov.
-9.
+BINGHAMTON, NY – The New York State Center of Excellence in Small Scale Systems Integration and Packaging (S3IP) at Binghamton University and the Southern Tier Opportunity Coalition (STOC) honored five individuals Wednesday for their efforts in promoting economic development in the Southern Tier.

-James Wilcox, senior technical staff member at IBM Corporation, was recognized as Technology Leader of the Year for his efforts in shaping the technology community through leadership in electronics packaging.
+William Murphy, retired senior engineer and fellow at Lockheed Martin, was recognized as Technology Innovation Leader of the Year for his efforts in shaping the technology community through leadership in electronics packaging.

-Michael Pentaris, President and CEO of Custom Electronics, was recognized as Entrepreneur of the Year for his contributions to the growth of dynamic, high technology business in upstate New York State.
+Eugene Krentsel, assistant vice president, Entrepreneurship and Innovation Partnerships at Binghamton University, was recognized as Technology Innovation Entrepreneur of the Year for his contributions to the growth of dynamic, high technology business in upstate New York.